Brianbla/ALMTools/CIHOL.md

 ![](<media/28.jpg>)

+> **Talking Points:** Need to build the project so all of the required dependencies get pulled down before being able to deploy.
+This may take a little time as it needs to pull from Nuget.

 **7.** Now we know the site can be built and run, let add the source to the Git repo.
 Right click on the solution and click **Add to Source Control**.

 ![](<media/29.jpg>)